 Show your confidence without uttering a word.

 Your body language of confidence is what says it loud, your aspirations and determination.
-It’s your body language of confidence which reveals the strength of your personality.
+It’s your body language of confidence, which reveals the strength of your personality.

 Your body language is the first impression of your beliefs and the strength of your personality.
-These non-verbal cues make our words more meaningful by adding emotions to it.
+These non-verbal cues make our words more meaningful by adding emotions to them.
 That’s why often it’s how you say it more than what you say.

 “You are in charge of [the message] you are conveying,”Barbara Pachter writes in her book The Essentials Of Business Etiquette.